 Please contact the Utah State Board of Education Child Nutrition Program (CNP) for all training requests and access to UEN courses.

-The United States Department of Agriculture (USDA) Food Distribution Program (FDP) provides many program resources to assist program sponsors.
+The United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) provides many program resources to assist program sponsors.

 None at this time.

 Reimbursement for the Fresh Fruit and Vegetable Program (FFVP) is similar to other Child Nutrition Programs (CNPs).
 Awarded schools submit a monthly claim and supporting documentation verifying purchases of fresh fruits and vegetables served at no cost to students during the school day.